lanl-ansi/WaterModels.jl/README.md

 WaterModels.jl is a Julia/JuMP package for steady state water network optimization.
 It is designed to enable computational evaluation of historical and emerging water network formulations and algorithms using a common platform.
-The code is engineered to decouple problem specifications (e.g., water flow, optimal water flow, network expansion) from water network optimization formulations (e.g., mixed-integer linear, mixed-integer nonlinear).
+The code is engineered to decouple problem specifications (e.g., network design, optimal water flow) from network optimization formulations (e.g., mixed-integer linear, mixed-integer nonlinear).
-This decoupling enables the definition of a wide variety of water network optimization formulations and their comparison on common problem specifications.
+This decoupling enables the definition of a wide variety of optimization formulations and their comparison on common problem specifications.

 **Core Problem Specifications**
 * Water Flow (wf) - obtain feasible flows for a fixed network